lccortez/learning-library/oracle-integration-library/core-compentencies/insight/process-mapping/process-mapping.md

             b.
 Drag and drop the related criteria from the left to your Milestone
                 1. Select from dropdown "On Entry" or "On Exit"
             c.
 Repeat for each Milestone you wish to map.
-### Map an Indentifier
+### How to Map an Identifier
     A. Click your Indentifier, this will expand the view area.
         1. Under mappings you will click on "Open mapped integration to define extraction criteria"
         2. This will open the Integrations, that was previously used, for you to map
         3. You will see your Identifier on the right
             a.
-Under Milstone you will see Extraction Criteria
+Under Milestone you will see Extraction Criteria
                 1. Click on Define extraction Criteria
                 2. This will open the expression page
                     a.
 Under Source click on $OrderNumber and drag and drop to the Expression box, located on the right side
-            c. you may click "Validate" to confirm its readiness to use or click "Close" to returne to the integration mapping page.
+            c.
+You may click "Validate" to confirm its readiness to use or click "Close" to return to the integration mapping page.
         4. Repeat for each Identifier you wish to map.
         5. Click Save, this will return you to the model

-Once Integration has been mapped to the Milestone and Indentifier , it's time to change the Draft Model into a Configured State <br />
+Once Integration has been mapped to the Milestone and Indentifier, it's time to change the Draft Model into a Configured State <br />
-### Configured State
+### How to Place Draft Model into Configured State

     A. Click "Save" and you will receive a confirmation box stating "Succesfully saved the changes"
     B. Exit and return to your Models listing.
 You will now see your Status as "Configured"

 Activating a Model allows it to be tested or used.
 Active models showcase status of a green dot that says "Activated". <br />
-### Activate Model
+### How to Activate a Model

-    A.  At the Model's list page locate your Model
+    A.  At the Model's list page, locate your Model
         1. Hover your mouse over the Last Updated Date and 3 buttons will appear
         2. Click on the center button named "Activate"
         3. Display window will appear click "Activate"